-On 28 February 2019, the FCA published near final rules and guidance (PS19/5) that will apply if the UK leaves the EU with no deal.
-This follows consultations on the changes in CP 18/36 (published on 23 November 2018) and CP 18/28 (published in October 2018).
-This includes the proposed amendments to the Listing Rules, Disclosure Guidance and Transparency Rules (DTRs) and Prospectus Rules.
+On 29 March 2019, the FCA published the Exiting the European Union: Listing, Prospectus and Disclosure Sourcebooks (Amendments) Instrument 2019 with the final rules and guidance that will apply if the UK leaves the EU with no deal.
+This follows consultations on the changes in CP 18/36 (published on 23 November 2018) and CP 18/28 (published in October 2018) and near final rules and guidance (PS19/5).
+This includes the amendments to the Listing Rules, Disclosure Guidance and Transparency Rules (DTRs) and Prospectus Rules.

 On 20 March 2019, the FCA published Primary Market Bulletin No. 22 which summarises the key changes to the Listing Rules, the Disclosure Guidance and Transparency Rules and the Prospectus Rules that will apply if the UK leaves the EU with no deal.

 The FCA’s amendments follow the Treasury’s paper setting out its approach to financial services legislation under EUWA.
 In that paper the Treasury indicated that, in the event of a no deal, it will, in general, treat the EU and its member states in the same way as it treats non-EU or third countries, although there will be instances where the Treasury will diverge from this approach where necessary.
-The government also published the draft Official Listing of Securities, Prospectus and Transparency (Amendment) (EU Exit) Regulations on 12 December 2018, together with explanatory information.
+The government also published The Official Listing of Securities, Prospectus and Transparency (Amendment etc.) (EU Exit) Regulations 2019 on 12 December 2018, together with explanatory information.

 When making changes to the FCA Handbook (as a whole) and the Binding Technical Standards (BTS), the FCA has taken the following approach:

 - in general, it treats the EU and its member states in the same way as it treats non-EU or third countries, although there will be instances where it will diverge from this approach